|Back to Risk Factors.||

 Due to the small number of respondents to this question, no further breakdowns are available for Piedmont North Carolina.
 Please refer to the North Carolina table for statewide breakdowns.

-*Data for this table were derived from the first three folic acid questions.
+*Data for this table were derived from the folic acid question, 'How often do you take this vitamin pill or supplement?'

 #Use caution in interpreting cell sizes less than 50.
 N = Cell Size, % = Percentage, C.I.(95%) = Confidence Interval (at 95 percent probability level).